 - Don't skip the rest!
 You must let the dough rest for at least 1 hour.
 The yeast needs time to activate.
 You can let the dough rest for up to 24 hours.
 The longer you let it rest, the more flavor will develop from the fermentation of the yeast, which results in a tangier flavor.

-- Don't forget to bake twice!
-If you don't bake them twice, your crackers may start crisp but then soften the longer they sit.
+- For the best results, don't forget to bake them a second time!
+If you skip that step, your crackers may start crisp but then soften the longer they sit.

-I hope you enjoy these Gluten-free Cheddar Crackers!
-Whether you were a Cheez-it, Goldfish, or Bunny fan, I know you'll love these crackers!
+I hope you enjoy this gluten-free cheese cracker recipe!
+Whether you were a Cheez-it, Goldfish, or Bunny fan, I know you'll love them!
 If you try them, come back and leave a comment!
 I'd love to hear what you think!
 Don't forget to pin this recipe for later or share it with your friends!